 So here’s what we plan to do as part of our #GreatCXForAll campaign:

-Have your say on digital accessibility
+Your say on digital accessibility

 CXcon: The Accessibility Edition

-On April 2, we’re hosting our first #CXcon – a digital customer experience conference series helping digital teams and leaders to deliver superior digital products and services.
+Later in 2020, we’re hosting our first #CXcon – a digital customer experience conference series helping digital teams and leaders to deliver superior digital products and services.